jim0607/Leetcode/README.md

 y = kx + b, points on a line share the same slope k and same intercept b.
 So we can use a dictionary to store the (k, b) as key and points pos as value.
 - [1152.
 Analyze User Website Visit Pattern](Solutions/1152.Analyze-User-Website-Visit-Pattern.py) (!!M) <br>
-use a dictionary to store user_to_website
+use a dictionary to store user_to_website, and then for all the possible 3-sequences, we use a counter to record how many times they appeared.
+Choose the max_cnt one and return.

 ### [Stack and Queue](/Data-Structure.py)